VCDN-2024/prog7312-poe-Akhonaa/README.md

 ## More technical Information:
-- Fronted designed with WPF(XAML). and backend designed with C# -User interface has a consistent and pleasant colour scheme.
+- Fronted designed with WPF(XAML). and backend designed with C#
+- User interface has a consistent and pleasant colour scheme.
--backend contains numerous data structures such as heaps, trees, dictionaries
+- backend contains numerous data structures such as heaps, trees, dictionaries

 ## Code Attribution